pnp/prompt-master/README.md

 | [Overview](/Documentation/Overview.md) | [Overview - Prompt Master Pro](/Documentation/Overview-PMPro.md) | [Deployment guide](/Documentation/Deployment-guide.md) | [Architecture](/Documentation/Architecture.md)
 | ---- | ---- | ---- | ----

-Prompt Master and Prompt Master **'Pro'** are Microsoft 365 Copilot gamification solutions developed as Power Apps.
+Prompt Master and Prompt Master **'Pro'** are Microsoft 365 Copilot/Copilot Chat gamification solutions developed as Power Apps.
 Both solutions enable users to compete for the top spot on the leaderboard by completing challenges centered around prompt creation.

 Both solutions automatically rate prompts with a score from 0-100, providing suggestions for improvement.
 Azure OpenAI and a Custom Connector are used to rate and provide feedback on prompts.